codeboten/opentelemetry-specification/specification/overview.md

 well-known metric names in [Semantic Conventions](data-semantic-conventions.md) document.

-## DistributedContext
+## CorrelationContext

-The **DistributedContext** exists to store labels that describe the context of an operation an application performs.
-It is intended to enable context that are custom to the application or integrations in contrast to other contexts, such as `SpanContext`.
-Only one **DistributedContext** should be associated with any particular operation.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating indexes, called **CorrelationContext**.
+The **CorrelationContext** is intended for indexing observability events in one service with attributes provided by a prior service in the same transaction.
+This helps to establish a causal relationship between these events.
+For example, determining that a particular browser version is associated with a failure in an image processing service.

+The **CorrelationContext** is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.
+While **CorrelationContext** can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.

+For backwards compatibility, OpenTracing Baggage is propagated as **CorrelationContext** when using the OpenTracing bridge.
+New concerns with different criteria should be modeled separately, using the same underlying context propagation layer as building blocks.

 For example, a web service can benefit from including context around what service has sent the request.
 Or a SaaS provider can include context about the API user or token that is responsible for that request.
-These values can be consumed from **DistributedContext** and used as an additional dimension for a metric, or additional context for logs and traces.
+These values can be consumed from **CorrelationContext** and used as an additional dimension for a metric, or additional context for logs and traces.

-**DistributedContext** is a collection of key-value `Entry` pairs, with each key of associated with exactly one value. **DistributedContext** is serializable, to facilitate propagating it not only inside the process but also across process boundaries.
+**CorrelationContext** is a collection of key-value `Entry` pairs, with each key of associated with exactly one value. **CorrelationContext** is serializable, to facilitate propagating it not only inside the process but also across process boundaries.

-**DistributedContext** is a recommended name but languages can have more language-specific names like **dctx**.
+`CorrelationContext` is a recommended name but languages can have more language-specific names like `cctx`.

 ### Entry

-An **Entry** is used to represent the labels that are contained inside the `DistributedContext`, representing values such as the service that originated the request, or vendor-specific data.
+An **Entry** is used to represent the labels that are contained inside the `CorrelationContext`, representing values such as the service that originated the request, or vendor-specific data.
 It consists of an **EntryKey**, an **EntryValue** and an **EntryMetadata**.

 - **EntryKey** is the name of the **Entry**. **EntryKey** along with **EntryValue** can be used to aggregate and group stats, annotate traces and logs, etc. **EntryKey** is